java.lang.Cloneablepublic class BitSet

 element.public boolean equals(java.lang.Object obj)

-if and only if the argument is not null
+true if and only if the argument is not null and is a

-object that has exactly the same set of bits set to true
+Bitset object that has exactly the same set of bits set to true as

 ((BitSet) obj).get(k) == this.get(k)must be true.
 The current sizes of the two bit sets are not compared.